nguillaumin/celinelenoble.com/content/about/index.md

 So I decided to study **Anthropology** at University of Strasbourg in France.
 My research project was about [MMOS and social representations] (/portfolio/mmp-persona).
 I graduated in June 2016.
-I spent heaps of time learning and practicing UX techniques through the <a href="https://www.coursera.org/specializations/interaction-design" target="_blank">Interaction Design Specialization</a> on Coursera.
+I also spent heaps of time learning and practicing UX techniques through the <a href="https://www.coursera.org/specializations/interaction-design" target="_blank">Interaction Design Specialization</a> on Coursera.
 I also dived in the **UX community** news and feeds, where I learned a lot from articles and posts.
 I took on projects on a volunteer basis ([Doris Women Refuge] (/portfolio/doris-women-refuge/), [ballard.dog] (/portfolio/ballard-dog)).

-I'm curious about everything, but I'm really passionate about people.
 I believe in a holistic approach to UX research combining all perspectives: HCI, psychology, sociology, anthropology and all methods: from big data to ethnographic study.

 ***